Learn everything about How to Grow Cucamelon and relish this sweet little fruit that looks a lot like watermelon in your container garden!

-It looks a lot like small watermelons, but in size, they are similar to grapes, with a flavor of cucumber dipped in lime.
+A sweet little fruit that looks like small watermelons but in size is similar to grapes, with a flavor of cucumber dipped in lime!
 Let’s learn How to Grow Cucamelon and relish its exotic taste!

 Botanical Name: Melothria scabra